Millstone Road Improvement Project

 Millstone Road Improvement

 In 2015, Town Meeting approved a $10M road bond to undertake several major road reconstruction projects.
 The Town first completed significant upgrades to both Underpass and Snow Roads.
-In 2017, the Town solicited bids for engineering services and hired Vanasse, Hangen, Brustlin, Inc (VHB) to prepare plans for similar upgrades to Millstone Road. $5.75M in road bond funding remains available to cover project costs.
+In 2017, the Town solicited bids for engineering services and hired Vanasse, Hangen, Brustlin, Inc (VHB) to prepare plans for similar upgrades to Millstone Road.

 Millstone Road connects Routes 6A to the north with Route 137 to the south.
 One of the Town’s main thoroughfares, approximately 25% of Brewster residents live on or adjacent to this 2.5 mile corridor, which conveys almost 4000 vehicles a day on average.